“God put me on this earth to accomplish a certain number of things and right now, I am so far behind I shall never die.” -unknown

 What is the IRS Failure to File penalty?

-This is the penalty for not filing your return by the due date (including extensions).
+This is the penalty for not filing your return by the due date (April 15 or October 15 with an extension filed).
 It is only applied if there is a balance due on your return.
-The penalty is a 5% on the balance that you still owe, calculated per month, but maxed at 25%.
+The penalty is 5% on the balance that you still owe, calculated per month, but maxed at 25%.

 What is the IRS Late Payment penalty?